andersonopt/website/content/blog/energy-usage-pod.md

 Within this conversation, we cover a variety of energy industry and grid modernization topics.

-In addition to general grid and industry discussion, we give a glimpse into how wer started the company and how we have evolved along the way.
+In addition to general grid and industry discussion, we give a glimpse into how we started the company and how we have evolved along the way.
 While we have always known that optimization modeling would be a core component of our business, our focus on the renewable development market as well as siting came about somewhat unexpectedly.

-We'd love if you gave it a listen.
+We'll appreciate it if you give it a listen.

 ### Link: